AlterNT/AI-Agent-Competition-Platform/documentation/docs.md

 ### Games

-Returns the outcome and state of the past 'history' games (or all of them is `history == 0`).
+Returns the outcome and state of all past games.

 #### Route

 ```
-/api/games?history=History
+/api/games
 ```

 #### Response Type: